IAmDaanE/mix-and-mouse/README.md

 You can find the .exe version of this game on [its itch.io page](sdfsdf).

-I am a teenager from Belgium and created this together with my cousin who [is also on GitHub](https://github.com/TVR-spec).
 When starting the project I barely had any coding experience and due to this the entire game lives in one python file with 2500 lines of code and the codebase is very chaotic and messy.

 ### Game